 However, it would have been best for both sides if they had agreed to hire cheap lawyers or settle quickly.
 Then they could have split the saved legal fees and come out ahead.4

-One example is climate change.
-It would be better for humanity at large if every country cut their emissions, avoiding the possibility of run-away warming.
+For instance, it would be better for humanity at large if every country cut their carbon emissions to avoid the possibility of catastrophic climate change.

 However, from the perspective of each individual country, it’s better to defect — benefit from the cuts that other countries make, while gaining an economic edge.